-3.3.3 Object Identifiers
+3.3.2.2 Object Identifiers

 Data objects and the data local to an application that map to these objects often must be retrieved by a unique identifier.
 Likewise there often exist relationships between data objects that require a unique key or identifier for efficient look-up of related data.
-SIF provides these keys or unique identifiers through object identifiers, also known as RefIds or GUIDs thanks to SIF naming conventions and the type of identifiers used in SIF, respectively.
+SIF provides these keys or unique identifiers through object identifiers, also known as RefIds or UUIDs thanks to SIF naming conventions and the type of identifiers used in SIF, respectively.
 The StudentPersonal object, for instance, carries detailed information about a student , and most agents that manage or require student information reference the data stored in this object and often map the RefId of StudentPersonal to locally stored data, or request StudentPersonal objects from the zone by RefId.
 Objects often carry an attribute that identifies a particular object instance; this attribute is named RefId.
 It is imperative that RefIds not clash with any other RefId.
 This is especially relevant when an agent manages a database comprised of a mix of objects; for example, a library database containing patrons, which are a mix of both students and staff.
-To virtually eliminate the possibility of duplicate object identifiers and to provide a consistent, decentralized way of generating these identifiers, SIF requires the use of a globally unique identifier (GUID) that MUST be generated per published algorithms [RFC 4122] whenever a RefId is used.
-GUIDs in SIF have their own format; they MUST be 32 characters long and contain only valid upper-case hexadecimal characters (0-9, A-F) with no spaces or punctuation.
+To virtually eliminate the possibility of duplicate object identifiers and to provide a consistent, decentralized way of generating these identifiers, SIF requires the use of a globally unique identifier (UUID) that MUST be generated per published algorithms [RFC 4122] whenever a RefId is used.
+UUIDs in SIF have their own format; they MUST be 32 characters long and contain only valid upper-case hexadecimal characters (0-9, A-F) with no spaces or punctuation.

 Object identifiers do not have to appear on any customer screens and they do not replace any identifiers currently in use by applications.
 Applications and application users can still reference data as they always have.
-The GUID provides an additional key, which becomes the SIF primary key that agents use to reference an object within SIF.
+The UUID provides an additional key, which becomes the SIF primary key that agents use to reference an object within SIF.

 As stated, object identifiers are also used to represent relationships between objects.
 Where referenced, RefId is typically prefixed with the object name, e.g. StudentPersonalRefId in StudentPicture refers to the RefId of the StudentPersonal object corresponding to the student photographed e.g. LearnerPersonalRefId in LearnerSchoolEnrolment refers to the RefId of the LearnerPersonal object corresponding to the enrolled learner.
 Other more complex conventions surrounding object identifiers and RefIds can be found in Data Model.

-3.3.3.1 Persistence
+3.3.2.2.1 Object Identifier Persistence

 When used as identifiers for objects that persist over time—take for instance the StudentPersonal object that represents a student in a Zone—it is SIF's intent that object identifiers not change over time.
 The RefId attribute for John Doe in first grade should have the same value when John Doe is in second grade, in middle school or in high school.
 This persistence of object identifiers enables longitudinal tracking of data within SIF, especially where there exist no locally unique identifiers associated with objects.
 Implementations SHOULD avoid reassignment of object identifiers within a zone and as the primary home for individual objects may move from one zone to zone over time (e.g. a student moving from a middle-school to a high-school zone).

-3.3.4 Agent/Application Requirements
+Message Structure3.3.4 Agent/Application Requirements

 Each application that wants to be a SIF application, or SIF-enabled application, must have an agent written for it.
 An agent is an extension to the application that communicates with the ZIS.
 An agent can be an integral part of an application itself, or may be a separate, specialized client of or interface to an application.